josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 <img alt="Griff, laying on a pillow that's shaggy and similarly colored to him, as though he's hiding" src="/images/post_images/griff/griff-hiding.jpg" loading="lazy" />

-Like most dogs, Griff loved being vigilant at the window, guarding the house from unknown dangers—perceived dangers, that is.
+Like most dogs, Griff loved being vigilant at the window, guarding the house from unknown perceived dangers.

 At first he hated the mailman only, and the mere creak of the mail slot was enough to send him into an uncontrollable frenzy.
 (The loss of hearing that came in his later years was not entirely unwelcome, for this reason.)
 Eventually, though, Griff's rage expanded to other deliveries and workers, until pretty much any truck, van, or loud vehicle, and anyone wearing what might appear to be work clothes, was suspected of villainy.